-In this episode of Trial Lawyer Nation, Michael Cowen welcomes board certified and award-winning personal injury lawyer, Marion Munley of Munley Law.
+In this Trial Lawyer Nation podcast, Michael Cowen welcomes board-certified and award-winning personal injury lawyer, Marion Munley of Munley Law.
 Marion describes the long family history of strong female influencers who impacted the direction she took in becoming a trial attorney, as well as the inspiration she has drawn from them when giving back in a male-dominated industry.

 Marion and Michael also explore some polarizing differences in approach when obtaining new cases or referrals and how egos, verdicts, and humbleness do not all fit into the same trial attorney personalities.
 Marion describes her approach to this and where it’s taken her over the course of her career.
 Hint, hint, her solid credentials tend to speak volumes, which they both agree are always to be added to in any successful practice.